SNP auditors quit after police search Peter Murrell's home

 He was arrested on Wednesday and later released without charge.

-A spokesperson for the SNP said they were in the process of finding a replacement firm.
+A spokesperson for the SNP said the party was in the process of finding a replacement firm.

+The SNP is required to prepare financial statements in accordance with the Political Parties, Elections and Referendum Act 2000.

+However Electoral Commission rules state any party with income or expenditure of more than £250,000 is required by law to also independently audit their accounts and include this report in their submission.

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.